monyxie/qr-lite/README.md

 * Generate QR code for current tab in popup.
 * Generate QR code for selected link/text.
 * Change error correction level of generated QR code.
-* Decode QR code in images.
+* Scan QR codes in images.
+* Keep track of generating and scanning history.

 ## Supported Browsers
 This extension only supports Firefox at the moment.